isomerpages/moe-evergreensec/_co-curricular-at-evg/CCA Clubs & Societies/Student Leadership.md

 ![Student Leadership - Logo](/images/stl%20-%20logo%20combine.png)

-From planning and running school-wide events to assisting the school in its day-to-day activities, the prefectorial board takes great pride and responsibility in doing all these well.
+From planning and running school-wide events to assisting the school in its day-to-day activities, the Prefectorial Board takes great pride and responsibility in doing all these well.
 Formed when the school was in still in its infant years, the board and its members have increasingly taken on greater roles and tasks.

 ![Student Leadership](/images/stl%20-%20leaders.JPG)